Learning Hamiltonian Dynamics at Scale: A Differential-Geometric Approach: Experiments

 \section{Experiments}

-We evaluate the proposed \ac{rohnn} to learn the dynamics of three simulated high-dimensional Hamiltonian systems: a $15$-\ac{dof} pendulum, a $600$-\ac{dof} thin cloth, and a $90$-\ac{dof} particle vortex.
+We evaluate the proposed \ac{rohnn} to learn the dynamics of three simulated high-dimensional Hamiltonian systems: a $15$-\ac{dof} pendulum, a $90$-\ac{dof} particle vortex, and a $600$-\ac{dof} thin cloth.
 Our experiments showcase that \acp{rohnn} accurately predict long-term trajectories of high-dimensional Hamiltonian systems, highlighting the importance of embedding geometric inductive biases as hard constraints in the \ac{ae} and \ac{hnn}.
 Details about datasets, network architectures, and model training are provided in App.~\ref{appendix2:experimental_descriptive_appendix}.
-Additional results are provided in App.~\ref{appendix3:experiments_in_appendix}.
+Additional results and runtimes are provided in Apps.~\ref{appendix3:experiments_in_appendix} and~\ref{appendix3:runtimes}.